astorlucas/petclinic-based-automation/readme.md

 ### Database
 - By default, uses in-memory H2.
 See `src/main/resources/application.properties` for configuration.
-- To use MySQL or PostgreSQL, update the active profile and use the provided Docker Compose or manual Docker commands.

-## 🖥️ Frontend Usage
+## Frontend Usage
 - After login (user: `user`, password: `password`), you will see a dashboard with cards for each main section.
 - Click a card to access Owners, Pets, Vets, Visits, Pet Types, Specialties, or About Us.
-- The About Us section is designed for UI automation practice and requires scrolling to interact with all content.
 - Specialties support bulk upload via CSV.

-## 📚 Project Structure
+## Project Structure
 - `src/main/java/` — Backend REST API (Spring Boot)
-- `src/main/resources/static/` — Modern static frontend (HTML, CSS, JS)
+- `src/main/resources/static/` — Frontend (HTML, CSS, JS)
-- `NO-MOSTRAR/` — Example test suites and resources (see Milestones below)

-## 📝 Milestones for Students
+# Milestones
-You are expected to replicate a full testing and automation suite for this project, similar in scope and structure to the contents of the `NO-MOSTRAR` folder.
+You are expected to create a full testing and automation suite for this project.
 Your milestones should include:

-### 1. Unit Testing
+### 1. Milestone 1 ✅
+- Identify classes/methods suitable for unit testing.
 - Implement unit tests for backend logic.
 - Use TestNG as the test framework.
 - Document designed test cases and use data-sets where appropriate.

-### 2. API Integration Testing
-- Implement integration tests for all REST API endpoints.
-- Use REST-assured for API testing.
-- Document test cases and use data-sets for parameterized tests.

-### 3. UI Automation
-- Implement UI automation for the new frontend using Selenium WebDriver.
-- Document test case design (`diseño de casos de prueba`).
-- Generate a report with results, including screenshots of failed tests.
-- Cover flows for login, CRUD operations, About Us scrolling, and file upload.
+- Use data-sets (e.g., CSV or JSON) to parameterize test data.
+- Make a new branch e.g.: milestone-1 and push your changes, **THIS IS IMPORTANT**
+- Run tests on GitHub Actions for every PR or push to main.
+- Use the tools at your disposal, Allure Report, Surefire, JaCoCo, everything is adding to your result.
+- Add the result and your conclusions to the final academic report.

-### 4. Data-Set Usage
+#### Data-Set Usage
-- Where tests require multiple data points, use data-sets (e.g., CSV, JSON, or Excel).
+- Where tests require multiple data points (any milestone), use data-sets (e.g., CSV, JSON, or Excel).
 - Example Java snippet for loading data from a CSV data-set:

 ```java